klandestino/cursorial/readme.md

 * Search posts in the administration and drag posts into cursorial blocks.
 * Drag posts between blocks.
-* Override posts contents.
+* Override posts' contents.
-* Images will be set by wordpress own image library.
+* Images will be set by wordpress' own image library.
 * Posts can be set to have childs.
 * Admin pages templates are overridable.
 * Loops for displaying block posts are available through both a query